 Now let me be clear: some tasks can be done before they make it to the larger to-do list.
 But I still capture all items on paper, instead of trying to keep track of them in my head.

 Why?
 Because my head is a terrible long-term storage device.

 I get every task out of my head.
 Where it goes is dependent on what it is.
-Ideas go to Evernote and they get reviewed whenever I go into Evernote Mode.
-And how do I know what to look for when I go into Evernote Mode?
-I look at my to do list.
+I put all of my ideas in Drafts.
+I will open up Drafts – something I call “Drafts Mode” – a few times each day.
+That’s when those ideas get reviewed.
+And how do I know what to look for when I go into Drafts Mode?
+I look at my to-do list.

 When you capture everything, you regret nothing.

 I’m an edge case for sure, but I have super handy things in my to-do list that repeat annually like “Put up holiday decorations” and “Research gift ideas for anniversary.”
 By doing this, I never need to think about remembering these things.
 I just need to-do them when they show up.
 I can use that energy saved to-do those things – and a host of other things – better.

 The right level of awareness leads to taking the right action.